 Yes!
 WMU, as a whole, has over 400 student organizations, including 11 aviation specific organizations: Air Force ROTC, ALPA ACE Club, Alpha Eta Rho, American Association of Airport Executives, Association for Women in Maintenance, Aviation Student Council, National Gay Pilots Association, Organization of Black Aerospace Professionals, SkillsUSA, Sky Broncos (our precision flight team), and Women in Aviation.

 Our students have interned with a variety of aviation companies, ranging from airlines, such as United and Southwest, to corporate companies, like Wal-Mart and Amway, even interning with cargo companies like UPS.
 For our maintenance students, our own College of Aviation hires maintenance students as fleet maintenance interns each semester.
 In addition, local corporate aviation companies such as Duncan Aviation and Stryker Corporation offer internships to our students.
 Furthermore, there are many opportunities for external training on corporate jets through affiliate programs such as NBAA and WMBAA.

-We keep an updated blog of each year’s opportunities on our Jobs and Scholarships page.
+We keep an updated blog of each year’s opportunities on our Jobs and Internships page.

 When do flight science students begin flight training?

 WMU, like many other aviation colleges across the nation, is experiencing a flight instructor shortage as a result of the recent hiring spree by the airlines.
 It is still possible that a student may fly their first year, however we can no longer make the guarantee.
 Our dean has written a letter detailing the issue and we recommend prospective families read it.
 We still encourage all students who wish to fly submit a flight application every semester.
 Ultimately, we would rather under promise and over deliver; we will continue to do everything we can to ensure students fly as soon as possible.

 Can students fly over the summer?